-You write that it makes you a good tea and ginseng .
-The active substance of the tea plant is, like coffee, caffeine .
+You write that you are doing well the gourd and ginger .
+An effective tea-making substance is, like coffee, caffeine .
 In addition, the teaspoon contains its own GABA agonist - teanin.
-Inhibitory GABA receptors are the most abundant brain receptors because the major interaction between brain neurons is inhibition.
-Thus, if the first neuron is blocked in the neural pathway, the activity of the second neuron increases, the third decreases again, etc. If the neural pathway forms a circle or a network, the situation is even more complicated.
-You ask me about the mechanism, but science can not answer.
-Although we know that caffeine acts on adenosine receptors and ginseng on many different receptors, we are unable to derive the overall nervous effect from this information.
+Inhibitory GABA receptors are the most abundant brain receptor because the major interaction between brain neurons is inhibition.
+Thus if we block the first neuron in the neural path, the activity of the second neuron will increase, the third will decrease again, etc. If the neural path is a circle or a network, the situation is even more complicated.
+You ask me for a mechanism, but science can not answer.
+Although we know that caffeine acts on adenosine receptors and ginseng on many different receptors, we are not able to derive this information from the overall nervous effect.

 I hope my mechanistic speculation was not entirely incomprehensible.
 I knew a neurophysiologist who suffered from dyskinesia like yours.
 He was a very intelligent person who had apparently Pasteur's motivation to study, and with respect to writing this more detailed answer.